-- redness, swelling, rash and itching at the injection site - rash, itching or hives on the skin

-- shortness of breath - · wheezing or difficulty breathing - swelling of the face, lips, tongue or other parts of the body. - 2. you are experiencing a low blood sugar level (a "hypo") when the dose is due.
+- redness, swelling, rash and itching at the injection site - rash, itching or hives on the skin - shortness of breath - · wheezing or difficulty breathing - swelling of the face, lips, tongue or other parts of the body. - 2. you are experiencing low blood sugar levels (a "hypo") when your dose is due.